dsdiser/CactusCoinBot/README.md

 * debtLimit - The maximum amount of coin a user can go into debt.
 * rolePrefix - The prefix for the role given to each user with their wallet amount.
 * logLevel - Optional parameter for a specific logging level for the application.

+An example config file is contained in default.config.yml